Complete the FAFSA

 3. Submit any additional required documentation.

-4. Contact our Financial Aid office if you have any questions.
-You can visit us at 103 Wilder Tower or send us an email at email@example.com.
+4. Contact our Student Financial Aid Office if you have any questions.
+You can also visit us in person at 103 Wilder Tower.

 Use the IRS Data Retrieval Tool